Skip to main content

 Testosterone and estrogen play a direct role in promoting insulin sensitivity.
 They help muscle and liver cells respond efficiently to insulin, the hormone responsible for ushering glucose out of the bloodstream and into cells for energy.
 In a state of hormonal deficiency, cells become less responsive to insulin’s signal.

 The pancreas compensates by producing even more insulin to try and manage blood glucose, a condition known as hyperinsulinemia.
-This cycle of is a precursor to type 2 diabetes and is intimately linked to increased inflammation and cardiovascular strain.
+This cycle of insulin resistance is a precursor to type 2 diabetes and is intimately linked to increased inflammation and cardiovascular strain.
 The fatigue and cravings for sugar that often accompany low hormonal states are a direct symptom of this inefficient energy management at the cellular level.

 Adipose Tissue and Body Composition Changes